MD, MPH Dean, Wake Forest University School of Medicine Chief Science Officer and Vice Chief Academic Officer, Advocate Health.

 L. Ebony Boulware, MD, MPH

-Dr. Boulware earned her bachelor’s degree in English from Vassar College and her medical degree from Duke University School of Medicine.
-She completed her residency and chief residency at the University of Maryland, followed by a research fellowship in general internal medicine at the Johns Hopkins University School of Medicine.
-She also earned a master’s degree in public health from the Johns Hopkins Bloomberg School of Public Health.
+She earned her bachelor’s degree from Vassar College and her medical degree from the Duke University School of Medicine.
+She completed her residency and chief residency in internal medicine at the University of Maryland and received her Master of Public Health from the Johns Hopkins Bloomberg School of Public Health.